hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 - Workspace tabs, as well as sidebar vertical spacing are readjusted.
 - "File Explorer" buttons are restyled and reverted back to their original position.
 - Drag-Handler position are adjusted, you can now easily find their position by hovering just at the edges of the main/middle pane.
-- Highlighted text in dark mode from the search result is now more readible.
+- Highlighted text in dark mode from the search result is now more readable.
 - Background issue in Translucent Mode is now fixed.

 - Mobile fixes: